 - Experiential pedagogies: an important outcome of this qualification is the building of leadership capacity and capability.
 The evaluation and review of the previous national qualifications has highlighted the potency of mentoring and coaching methodologies in leadership development, both for aspirant head Teachers and for their role in building leadership capability in their school.
 Set tasks in the taught elements and directed study qualification build coaching and mentoring, including opportunities for peer coaching and mentoring.

-- Support during the programme will come from many sources including: LA Coach; Head Teacher Mentor, LA Co-ordinator and Field Assessor.
+- Support during the programme will come from many sources including: LA Coach; Head Teacher Mentor, LA Co-ordinator and Professional Verifier.

 The Into Headship qualification aims to ensure aspirant Head Teachers are supported to develop and continue to build the necessary knowledge, skills and understanding required of senior leaders.
 The qualification aims to enable candidates: